The MOST Space Telescope

 The projected was initiated in 1996 by a group of researchers: Slavek Rucinski of Ontario’s Centre for Research in Earth and Space Technology, Jaymie Matthews of the University of British Colombia, Tony Moffat of the University of Montreal, and Kieran Carroll of Dynacon Enterprises.
 In 1997, the Canadian Space Agency agreed to finance the project and Jaymie Matthews was named Principal Investigator and Mission Scientist.

-About the size and shape of a large suitcase, the satellite weighs only 54 kilograms and is equipped with an ultra high precision telescope that measures only 15 centimetres in diameter.
+About the size and shape of a large suitcase, the satellite weighs only 54 kilograms and is equipped with an ultra high precision telescope that measures only 15 centimetres in diameter (thus the nickname "humble space telescope").
 Despite its diminutive size, it is ten times more sensitive than the Hubble Space Telescope in detecting the minuscule variations in a star’s luminosity caused by vibrations that shake its surface.

 The telescope will complete one orbit around the Earth every 101 minutes by passing over each of Earth’s poles.
 It will spend 60 days on each star studied.
-Its predicted life expectancy is 5 to 10 years.
+MOST original mission was supposed to last one year and to allow the study about 10 stars, but it is still in operation after more than 10 years in space and was involved in the observation of more than 5,000 stars.

 The first major discovery made by the telescope occurred as soon as it became operational.
 The discovery was that Procyon, one of the most studied stars, shows no pulsations at all, which contradicts 20 years of ideas and observations, and forced astronomers to rethink their models for stars.